maximek3/mimic-nle-public-test/README.md

 }
 ```

-The diagnosis and evidence labels apply only specifically to the NLE at hand, while the `img_labels` apply to the whole image and may contain labels not referred to in the NLE.
-Dictionaries to uncode the one-hot encoding are provided in `encodings.py`.
+The diagnosis and evidence labels apply only specifically to the NLE at hand, while the `img_labels` apply to the whole study and may contain labels not referred to in the NLE.
+Dictionaries to uncode the one-hot encodings are provided in `encodings.py`.

 # Citation